dthain/opsys-sp24/project5/index.md

 ## Turning In

+This assignment is due at **11:59PM on Monday, April 15th**.
+Turn in all of the following to **one** student's dropbox directory:
-This assignment is due at <strike>5PM on Friday, April 8th</strike> **9AM on Monday, April 11th**.
-Turn in all of your source code and a Makefile that builds `virtmem` when the user types `make`.
-Turn in a lab report named `report.pdf` with the results indicated above.
+- All of your source code and a Makefile that builds `virtmem` when the user types `make`.
+- A lab report named `report.pdf` with the results indicated above.
+- A text file named `PARTNERS` that gives the name of both project partners.

 Please do not turn in executables or other large files.
 As a reminder, your dropbox is this directory:

 ```
 /escnfs/courses/sp24-cse-30341.01/dropbox/YOURNAME/project5